 The main route uses the Trans-Siberian Railway either branching to Vladivostok with connections to Eastern China, branching to Kazakhstan, entering western China at Khorgos and Druzhba and then through the Lanzhou rail hub and onward to the coast of China or branching in Mongolia to enter China at Erenhot and then to the main Beijing hub.

 All the necessary infrastructure exists to ensure the setting and operations of the Eurasian Landbridge, particularly along the Trans Siberian, which is double-tracked and electrified.
-The question remains at improving some segments to better integrate all the elements of this very complex multinational transport chain.
+The question remains to improve some segments to better integrate all the elements of this complex multinational transport chain.
 Among the numerous challenges the corridor is facing:

 Break of gauge

 The rail system operates on two gauges, standard (1.435 m; China and most of Western Europe) and broad (1.520 m; Russia and some Scandinavian countries), which imposes a technical challenge.
 It requires reloading or an adaptation of the equipment to gauge change.
 Moving cargo between China and Germany would involve two gauge changes.
 The first consists of a switch from the Chinese standard gauge to the Russian broad gauge.
 The second involves a switch from the Russian broad gauge to the European standard gauge.
 At each gauge change, containers are transloaded from one train to the other, side by side, in a thruport-like facility.
 Although containerization enables an efficient transfer of cargo, this still involves additional costs and delays.
 A key priority has been the setting of efficient gauge transloading facilities, such as Khorgos in Kazakhstan.

 Long-distance rail services are facing several economic challenges undermining their commercial potential.
 This is particularly the case for the Eurasian landbridge.